CINCINNATI -- The "mercy killings" committed by Donald Harvey in the 1970s and '80s were unlike anything the Tri-State had ever seen.

 In 2011, Harvey began selling items on websites, marketing them as "murderabilia."

-He had been incarcerated at Toledo Correctional Institution in Lucas County since 2008.
+Harvey, 64 when he was killed, had been incarcerated at Toledo Correctional Institution in Lucas County since 2008.